AI Evaluation Should Require Standardized Item-Level Data Releases: Empirical Illustrations of Item-Level Analysis

-As an external plausibility check using convergent and discriminant validity evidence \citep{campbell1959convergent}, we correlate factor subscores (mean scores on the top-100-loading items) with scores on two external benchmarks: \texttt{GPQA}~\citep{rein2024gpqa} (graduate-level biology, physics, and chemistry) and \texttt{Omni-MATH}~\citep{gao2025omnimath} (Olympiad-level mathematics).
+As an external plausibility check using convergent and discriminant validity evidence \citep{campbell1959convergent}, we correlate factor subscores (mean scores on the 100 items with the largest absolute loadings) with scores on two external benchmarks: \textsc{GPQA}~\citep{rein2024gpqa} (graduate-level biology, physics, and chemistry) and \textsc{Omni-MATH}~\citep{gao2025omnimath} (Olympiad-level mathematics).
 Both target high-level formal reasoning, with the former grounded more in applied scientific contexts.
-We hypothesize that Factor \#1 (formal, quantitative, multi-step modeling) aligns with both benchmarks, whereas Factor \#4 (applied synthesis and case-based judgment) aligns more with \texttt{GPQA}.
+We hypothesize that \textbf{Factor \#1 (formal, quantitative, multi-step modeling) aligns with both formal reasoning benchmarks}, whereas \textbf{Factor \#4 (applied synthesis and case-based judgment) aligns more with \textsc{GPQA}}.
 Results in Fig.~\ref{fig:convergent_mmlupro} are broadly consistent with these hypotheses.
-Further, factors \#2 (domain-specific recall and simple reasoning) and \#3 (conceptual understanding and explanation) showed weak correlations with both \texttt{GPQA} and \texttt{Omni-MATH}, providing discriminant validity evidence.
+Further, Factors \#2 (domain-specific recall and simple reasoning) and \#3 (conceptual understanding and explanation) show weak correlations with both \textsc{GPQA} and \textsc{Omni-MATH}, providing discriminant validity evidence.
 We treat these findings as descriptive rather than definitive evidence supporting these sub-construct interpretations.